jjwall/jjwall.github.io/writings/blog/2025/a-perspective-on-the-big-bang.md

 The 144,000 are those whose consciousness is purified, or, redeemed—those who learn the “new song.”

+> <b>Note</b>: And although 144,000 is a more "pure" representation of the number 9 than 666 (since it only takes one numerological operation to get to 9, i.e. 1 + 4 + 4 + 0 + 0 + 0 = 9), 9 by itself is obviously the most pure form of 9.
+Therefore, 9 by itself should be the intention.
+See the Buddha's "Middle Path" below.

 ---

 <i><b>The Threefold Path of the Sine Wave</b></i>

 Let’s return to our wave and apply this legend:
-* 💥 The Big Bang = The Starting Point
+* 💥 The Big Bang represent by the Theta Point "θ" = Consciousness' Starting Point
-* 🐑 666 = Descending Form / The Left-Hand Path
+* 🐑 The Lamb, represented by the number "666" = Consciousness' Descending Form / The Left-Hand Path
-* 🦁 144,000 = Ascending Form / The Right-Hand Path
+* 🦁 The Lion, represented by the number "144,000" = Consciousness' Ascending Form / The Right-Hand Path
-* 🪷 The Lotus = The Middle Path / The Way of Buddha
+* 🪷 The Lotus, represented by the number "9" = Consciousness' Stable From / The Middle Path / The Way of Buddha
 * 🕰️ Present day (opposite Big Bang)

 My suggestion: <b>Stay on the Middle Path</b> as:
 * Too much 666, and you descend into chaos (aka Hell).
 * Too much 144,000, and you become ungrounded—disconnected from Earth (aka Heaven).
 * But the lotus?
 The middle way?
+Where the number 9 which represents human consciousness is in its most stable form?
 That’s where the divine flows in harmony here on Planet Earth.

-Be like Buddha.
+So, to sum up, be like Buddha.
 Be like Feynman.
 Curious.
 Open.
 Light-hearted.
 Rooted in kindness.

 ---